tamari92/kf2-tournament/rules.md

 #### Afflictions (aka "debuffs" or "incaps")
 Afflictions in the vanilla game have been mistakenly broken by TWI in recent updates to the game, and are either more powerful or significantly weaker than intended (in specific cases).
 Some examples of Afflictions are Stun, Stumble, and Freeze.
 In most cases, all of these sources were either multiplying or dividing their effects, resulting in unintended behavior.

-These issues have been fixed entirely on our servers.
-Though the current state of the Affliction system is broken in the vanilla game, I am still listing our fixed version as a "deviation" since the broken state is technically the new "norm".
+Most of these issues have been fixed entirely for the tournament.

 Examples of what is fixed/reverted:
 ```diff